-Each new construction project would require a site-wide dewatering and hazardous soil remediation due to anticipated perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) contamination (PACAF 2021).
-For any construction taking place in known areas of CERCLA or PFAS contaminants, contaminated soils would require appropriate management and disposal at a permitted chemical waste landfill, or treatment to remove the contaminants.
-For construction taking place in areas where lead has been identified as a COC, any excavated soils would need to be sampled and analyzed for proper disposal as lead-contaminated waste in accordance with the HWMP.
-If a contractor unexpectedly encounters soil or groundwater that is believed to be contaminated, the contractor would be required to immediately stop work, report the discovery to USAF, and implement appropriate safety measures.
+USAF would comply with the provisions of the IC/LUC Settlement Agreement and follow the implementation procedures outlined in the Eielson AFB LUCIP and FWI 32-7006.
+USAF would examine site-specific conditions at each construction project and review in coordination with regulatory agencies whether such conditions will necessitate management and disposition measures for groundwater and/or soil impacted by CERCLA hazardous substances, pollutants, and contaminants or petroleum.
+For construction taking place in known contaminated areas, contaminated soils would be managed appropriately and disposed at a permitted chemical waste landfill, or treated to remove contaminants.
+For construction taking place in areas where lead has been identified as a COC, excavated soils would need to be sampled and analyzed for proper disposal as lead-contaminated waste in accordance with the HWMP.
+If a contractor unexpectedly encounters soil or groundwater that is believed to be contaminated, work would stop immediately and the discovery would be reported to USAF, who would then notify the appropriate agencies.
+Coordination may be with ADEC, or ADEC and USEPA if the area is a three-party site.
 Field activities would not resume in the area until the issue is investigated and resolved.

-Many active contaminated sites have ongoing monitoring or active remediation, as detailed in their site-specific Decision Document or Record of Decision documents.
-Sites WP045 and ST058 are subject to continued groundwater monitoring and institutional controls.
+Many active contaminated sites have ongoing monitoring or active remediation, as detailed in their site-specific Decision Document or ROD documents.
+Sites WP045 and ST058 are subject to continued groundwater monitoring and ICs.
 Site SS083 is currently under evaluation (Eielson AFB 2021m).
 It is not expected that the Proposed Action would have any adverse impacts to the status of these contaminated sites, or contaminated sites in the vicinity.
 If, during construction, renovation, or demolition, there is excavation of contamination associated with an existing contaminated site, there could be negligible to moderate beneficial impacts if gross contamination is removed.